Common associated symptoms include:

 Rosacea is a common chronic condition that usually affects the face and worsens if left untreated.
 One in ten of us suffer from the symptoms of rosacea, particularly in women between 30 and 60 years of age.
 Rosacea is more common in women, but can be more severe when affecting men.
 It can be controlled to a degree with long-term treatment.

 This is not fully understood, but environmental factors, genetics and immune system factors may all be involved.
 Stress, weather, certain foods and alcohol can aggravate rosacea.
 For reasons unknown, certain foods including chocolates, bananas, avocado, spinach and pork can be pro-inflammatory.
-Rosacea can be sun sensitive, but it is not contagious.
+Rosacea can be sun sensitive, but it is not contagious and is not caused by poor hygine.

 Laser treatment for visible blood vessels.
 This is an effective long-term solution for fixed redness.
 If you are considering having these light treatments, it is important to seek out medically trained laser specialists who offer these treatments.
 About 85% of patients who have these treatments improve and are very happy with the results.